apache/beam/playground/terraform/README.md

 ***Operation System preparation steps:***

-During the Operation system preparation steps you will need to install Java, HELM, GIT, Kubernetes command line interface
+During the Operation system preparation steps you will need to install Java, HELM, GIT, Docker, Kubernetes command line interface

 1. How to install Java:
 * [This link](https://adoptopenjdk.net/) will provide you will all necessary instructions for Windows and Linux operation systems